raffaella-rossini/raffaella-rossini.github.io/content/blog/20230129-what-if-you-are-the-alligator.md

 categories: ["Psychological Safety", "DEIB"]
 tags: ["cartoons", "retrospective"]
 # meta description
-description: "How psychologically safe you feel may not be a reflection of how psicologically safe really is your work environment."
+description: "How psychologically safe you feel may not be a reflection of how psicologically safe really is your work environment"
-summary: "How psychologically safe you feel may not be a reflection of how psicologically safe really is your work environment."
+summary: "How psychologically safe you feel may not be a reflection of how psicologically safe really is your work environment"
 # save as draft
 draft: false
 ---